chocolatey/choco-wiki/QuickDeployment/QuickDeploymentInternetSetup.md

 If you are planning to use self-signed SSL certificates to secure your communication with Nexus and CCM on QDE, then you will be required to run the `New-SslCertificates.ps1` script using the command above _at least once_.
 As you will be exposing these two services via the Internet, you must make sure your certificates are unique from the default ones provided to every customer on the QDE image.

 1. Ensure you have a valid DNS record for the `CHOCOSERVER` hostname of the QDE VM, that resolves to the external IP of QDE.
 If not, create a host record for the hostname `CHOCOSERVER` in your Windows HOSTS file on your endpoints.
-In recent versions of Windows, this is located at: `“C:\Windows\System32\drivers\etc\hosts”`.
+This is located at: `“C:\Windows\System32\drivers\etc\hosts”`.
 1. Run the `New-SslCertificates.ps1` script, from a PowerShell Administrator window:

     ```powershell